Automatic deforestation detectors based on frequentist statistics and their extensions for other spatial objects

 \section{Introduction}

 Within the last decade, there have been some attempts to create remote deforestation detectors.
 Contemporary literature on the topic seems to be geared towards machine learning approaches.
-Just to name a few examples we refer to \citep{Ortega20} that employed deep learning for deforestation detection in the Brazilian Amazon and \citep{Shermeyer15} that presented k-nearest neighbour classification to track deforestation in Peru.
-Bayesian approach has also seen use, e.g. in \citep{Reiche15} on time series data from Fiji.
-The present work aims to create methods that not only show excellent performance, but are also, unlike machine learning methods, fast, simple and interpretable.
+Just to name a few examples we refer to \cite{Ortega20} that employed deep learning for deforestation detection in the Brazilian Amazon and \cite{Shermeyer15} that presented k-nearest neighbour classification to track deforestation in Peru.
+Bayesian approach has also seen use, e.g. in \cite{Reiche15} on time series data from Fiji.
+The present work aims to create methods having statistical foundation, and, unlike machine learning methods, are fast, simple and in principle interpretable while being comparably accurate.
+The qualities are important on their own, but may also be useful for the task of near-real-time deforestation detection.
 To achieve these characteristics we employ sample means and covariances and empirical characteristic functions (ECFs) of colour intensities of image samples.
 The idea behind it is that forests seen from above, like many other natural objects, show rather simple homogeneous structure.
 Moreover, in many cases natural objects are distinguishable due to their colour features rather than their spatial patterns.
 Thus, operating on distributions and their ECFs and completely erasing all the spatial dependencies seems to be reasonable.